invpe/GridShell/README.md

 ## 🧮 Data-Driven Computations:
 GridShell introduces a new dimension to computing through the capability for tasks to read/write telemetry files.
 Tasks can utilize telemetry data as input, enhancing the network's ability to perform complex computations that draw insights from real-world data.

+## 🧑‍🤝‍🧑 Distributed Telemetry Storage (ShellSync)
+Users can write and store telemetry data in a collaborative, distributed manner.
+Telemetry entries, referred to as "chunks," are seamlessly stored on available nodes.
+In cases where nodes disconnect, the server handles replication, ensuring the availability of telemetry data.
+The server also maintains a local copy as a fallback option.

 ## 👁️‍🗨️ Empowering Insights:
 By allowing tasks to access telemetry files, GridShell bridges the gap between raw data and powerful insights.
 Users can perform computations that leverage real-world telemetry data, enhancing the precision and relevance of their analyses.